-6. The amount that you receive under Title 46, United States Code Section 688 (The Jones Act).
+- 6. The amount that you receive under Title 46, United States Code Section 688 (The Jones Act). - 7.
+The amount that you receive from a third party (after subtracting attorney's fees) by judgment, settlement or otherwise.

 With the exception of retirement payments, Unum will only subtract deductible sources of income which are payable as a result of the same disability.